 - Needham, Schroeder (1978): Using Encryption for Authentication in Large Networks.
-Communications of the ACM, Vol. 21, pp. 993-999 - Authentication against a central server: Sara has shared secrets with both Alice and Bob - Alice sends a plain-text message to Sara requesting a ticket for authentication to Bob - Sara generates a new random secret key KAB, and puts E(KB, KAB) into the ticket - Sara sends to Alice: E(KA, ticket+KAB) - Alice decrypts the message, and extracts E(K_B, ticket) and K{AB} - Alice sends to Bob: ticket, E(KAB, M) - Bob decrypts the ticket, verifies it really is from Sara, retrieves KAB, and decodes the message
+Communications of the ACM, Vol. 21, pp. 993-999 - Authentication against a central server: Sara has shared secrets with both Alice and Bob - Alice sends a plain-text message to Sara requesting a ticket for authentication to Bob - Sara generates a new random secret key KAB, and puts E(KB, KAB) into the ticket - Sara sends to Alice: E(KA, ticket+KAB) - Alice decrypts the message, and extracts E(KB, ticket) and KAB - Alice sends to Bob: ticket, E(KAB, M) - Bob decrypts the ticket, learns that it is from Sara, retrieves KAB, and decodes the message